GrimLink/dotfiles/nvm/README.md

 This only runs a few setup steps for NVM

-Make sure to isntall, using one of the options found at:
+Make sure to install, using one of the options found at:

 - [NVM](https://github.com/nvm-sh/nvm#installing-and-updating)
 - [NVM ZSH](https://github.com/lukechilds/zsh-nvm#install)